nmajorov/eap-custom-s2i/README.md

-# jboss eap openshift s2i 7.2 add oracle datasource plus driver installation
+# jboss eap openshift s2i 7.2
+# oracle datasource plus driver installation

 This uses jboss-eap-openshift docker image and adds support for the Oracle JDBC driver as a jboss module